KataokaDev/KataokaDev/README.md

 # Hi, I'm Rafael Kataoka

-- 🧠 Software Engineer focused on full-stack development using Java and Spring Boot.
+- 🧠 Software Engineer focused on back-end development using Java and Spring Boot.
 - 💡 I'm curious about how artificial intelligence is changing software development.

 ``` Java